SarahTech-alt/redux-dashboard/README.md

 - [x] npm install and npm run client
 - [x] set up reducers for speedControl and passengerList
     - [x] set initial state for speed to 0
-    - [x] set initial state for passengerList to an empty array
+    - [x] set initial state for passengerList to my name
 - [x] Import useDispatch on PassengerList and SpeedControl components
 - [x] Create dispatch events on SpeedControl for both increase and decrease button
 - [x] Create matching listener event on speed reducer